jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

           - int(sleep_time.split(':')[0])
         )

-  the terminal shows passing tests!
+  the test passes!
 Celebration Time!!

 * I add a :ref:`function<functions>` to get the hours part of a given timestamp since it is the only part that changes in the solution